nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 for users too... the meaning is exactly the same, and the documentation still talks about "standard" days/weeks, but having it in the names was a bit obnoxious, particularly in code which used a lot of constants.

+Factory methods in `CalendarSystem` which either didn't take any parameters (`GetPersianCalendar`) or which no longer support those parameters (`GetCopticCalendar`, `GetJulianCalendar`) have been converted into properties.
+So for example, the equivalent of `CalendarSystem.GetJulianCalendar(4)` is now just `CalendarSystem.Julian`.

 Period
 ====